-David Lynch and Mark Frost’s 1990 TV series looks better than ever, while the 1992 feature prequel digs deeper in Laura Palmer’s unpleasant final days without as many rewards.
+David Lynch and Mark Frost’s 1990 TV series looks better than ever, while the 1992 feature prequel digs deeper in Laura Palmer’s unpleasant final days with fewer rewards.
 CBS’s 9-disc retrospective is a setup for the highly awaited series continuation — delayed by 25 years.

 Twin Peaks: The Original Series, Fire Walk with Me & The Missing Pieces